 Key takeaways:

-Postpartum depression (PPD) is a mental health condition where you feel sad, hopeless, and empty for more than 2 weeks after bringing home a new baby.
+Postpartum depression (PPD) is a mental health condition where you feel sad, hopeless, and empty for more than 2 weeks after a baby is born.

-PPD is usually treated with therapy and/or medications.
+Treatment for PPD usually includes therapy and/or medications.
 Good social support, parenting classes, and exercise can also help.

 PPD can happen to anyone, including dads, grandparents, and adoptive parents.
 It doesn’t have anything to do with your abilities as a parent or caregiver.

 Welcoming a new baby into your life can be an exciting and special time — but it can be stressful.
-In fact, most women will experience a bit of the “baby blues” in the first week after childbirth.
-And at least 1 out of every 10 women will also have a mental health condition called “postpartum depression” (PPD).
+In fact, most women will experience some degree of “baby blues” in the first week after childbirth.
+And 1 in 8 new mothers will also experience postpartum depression (PPD).

-Fortunately, PPD is treatable.
-Therapy and medications can both help.
+Therapy and medications can both help treat PPD.
 Creating a support network, taking parenting classes, and exercising (if you have the time) can also help.
-Read on for more about PPD, and things that can help you recover.
+Read on for more about PPD, plus things that can help you recover.

 Postpartum depression (PPD) is a type of depression that begins in the months or weeks after a new baby is born.
 It typically begins within the first 4 weeks after delivery, but it can show up any time within the first year.
-Symptoms can last for several weeks, months, or longer if it’s not properly treated.
+Without proper treatment, symptoms can last for several weeks, months, or longer.
 Some people can also have a postpartum anxiety disorder, or other mental illness, at the same time.

 People with PPD have some or all of the symptoms of major depression, including feeling sad, hopeless, or empty for 2 weeks or longer.